-Tentative Class Schedule - ENGL 1301 Fall 2018
+Tentative Class Schedule - ENGL 1301 Fall 2019

 This schedule serves to outline the material/subject matter we will cover in class..Please make every effort to read along as we learn this material.
 All major assignments will be accompanied by handouts detailing specific requirements and due dates via your instructor and/or BlackBoard.
-Any written assignment submitted past the due date will receive an automatic deduction in points after the first 24 hours.
-Late assignments must be turned in within 48 hours of the due date to receive partial credit.
-After 2 days papers will not be accepted and you will receive a zero for the assignment.
-If there are excusable circumstances which might justify an extension on the assignment, arrangements must be made with your Instructor.
-All other makeup work must be discussed with the Instructor.
+Any written assignment submitted past the due date will receive an automatic deduction in

 Please note that if there are readings or assignments due on a certain date, you need to be working on them and have them completed before they are due on the schedule.
-All Pearson REVEL assignments are to be completed by due dates as indicated by the textbook schedule.
+All Cengage / MindTap assignments are to be completed by due dates as indicated by the textbook schedule.
 Your Instructor will only reopen assignments based on circumstances which can be reasonably supported with documentation.
 This is an online textbook (with an App.
 Option for your phone; therefore, only extreme circumstances would justify assignment extensions).
 You are responsible for all outside work and assignment submission.
 This is a working schedule, and is subject to change during the semester.
 I will notify students of any modifications and will make sure all adjustments are reasonable.

 Week 1: Aug.
-27 - Sept.
-2
+26